aragon/flock/teams/Vocdoni/August2019-January2020.md

 # Summary
 Vocdoni is a global project that builds tools for anonymous, censorship resistant and end-to-end verifiable voting.
 To this end, we are requesting Aragon Flock funding in order to produce a production-ready suite of backend components and client libraries, alongside an Aragon module to integrate these capabilities.
 This proposal is for six months' funding, and is being submitted for consideration as part of AGP 3, to be held 25-27 July, 2019.
 As such, the timeline runs from August 2019 to January 2020.

 Our aim is a trustless voting system, where anyone can speak their voice and where everything can be audited.
 We are engineering building blocks for a permissionless, private and censorship resistant democracy and we believe that our outputs will be extremely valuable to the Aragon ecosystem.
+In particular, this proposal speaks directly to the 'Vote Relay Protocol' element of the Aragon Network roadmap.
+It also lays the groundwork for future enhancements to Aragon's voting system.

 We intend the algorithms, systems, and software that we build to be a useful contribution toward making "violence in these cryptonetworks impossible by protecting users' privacy with cryptography."
 In particular, our aim is to provide the necessary tooling for the political will of network participants to translate outwardly into real political capital, without sacrificing privacy.